Glimpse of Hoskote lake

 Umm... no, that does not count either because there is no vegetation in or around it.

-Oh I am not 100% sure on this although many definitions overlap and incline towards telling you that a lake is a wetland.
+I am not 100% sure on this although many definitions overlap and incline towards telling you that a lake is a wetland.
 Personally, however, I do not think so.
 Because lakes do not have hydric soils beneath them or have vegetation through them.
 But, the areas surrounding lakes definitely qualify as wetlands because either marsh or swamps are usually seen on their shores.
-We can go on...

-Allow me to survey and shine on few key aspects of wetlands by taking one such lake as an example which has marsh around its shore, Hosakote Lake, located in Hosakote Taluk, Bengaluru Rural district.
+Allow me to present on few key aspects of wetlands by taking one such lake as an example which has marsh around its shore, Hosakote Lake, located in Hosakote Taluk, Bengaluru Rural district.

 This 808 acres lake is a significant water body is ringed with a variety of habitats such as marsh, grassland and shrubs.
-From the highway, as you turn left (if coming from Bengaluru) towards the lake you will be greeted with songs from abundant avian friends.
-As you continue to walk on the right you will look a large lake witness flocks of different species, some are flying while many are wading.
-If you dwell at this lake daily, then you may recognise around 266 distinct species of birds (according to the data from eBird) had considered this lake and its surroundings as their home either permanently or for a shorter period of time when they migrate from long distances.
+From the highway, as you turn left (if coming from Bengaluru) right after the toll gate, take the left before the bridge.
+This road will take you towards the lake.
+If you choose to visit at dawn, you will be greeted with songs from abundant avian friends such as Red-whiskered bulbuls, Jungle Mynas, sunbirds and various species of warblers.
+Move your eyes slightly above you can find swallows perched closely to each other on the electric wires.
+Red-wattled Lapwing screeching distantly as it flies over vegetation.
+As you continue to walk on the right you will look a large lake witness flocks of different species, some are flying while many are wading silently like Common Coots.
+Cormorants taking a dip and surprise you by coming out at a distance, sometimes with a fish.
+You will witness more activities during winter because why not?
+Around 266 distinct species of birds (according to the data from eBird) had considered this lake and its surroundings as their home either permanently or for a shorter period of time when they migrate from long distances.
 Two-sixty-six, with that number on her heart, the lake smiles and tells you about the diversity of birds found here.

 An Openbill Stork (Anastomus oscitans) against the backdrop of a marsh followed by a small forest patch.
 The marsh is home to many wetland birds, a little cormorant sitting below right of the stork.